 Clip may not be representative of the blu-ray version

-So that’s Fast Times at Ridgemont High blu-ray review, if you have any thoughts on this film you can leave them in the comment section below:
+That’s Fast Times at Ridgemont High blu-ray review, if you have any thoughts on this film you can leave a comment over on our Facebook page.

 Summary: Fast Times at Ridgemont High (1982) Blu-ray Review